 As well as having policies and procedures for delivering our services, we also have documents setting out how we will employ and recruit staff, to ensure these processes are fair and transparent.
 We make information available on what is involved in Working for us, as well as a list of Current job vacancies.

 We try to get things right first time.
 However, we appreciate this doesn’t always happen.
-Our Customer Care leaflet tells you what to do if you’re unhappy with the service you receive.
+Our complaints page tells you what to do if you’re unhappy with the service you receive.
 We take all complaints seriously and believe we can learn from our mistakes to improve our service in the future.

 Our Freedom of Information Policy and Data Protection Policy cover how we comply with the Data Protection Act to keep information secure, ensure it is retained appropriately and how it is shared with other organisations where appropriate.